Note: The Scout Shop has created a flyer with information on uniforms, including a checklist of items. You can view it here.

-Pack Fees – To Be Determined (Sep.
-2020) – covers Pack 9 dues, Capitol Area Council dues, certain activities and events, and rewards.
+- Pack Fees – covers Pack 9 dues, Capitol Area Council dues, certain activities and events (such as camping), and rewards.

-Camping: The Pack covers site costs and most activity fees, while individual families pay for admission to state parks ($5/person 13 years old or older, or by using the Texas State Parks Pass).
+- Camping: The Pack covers site costs and most activity fees, although some activities such as archery maybe an additional fee.
+Individual families pay for admission to state parks (typically $5/person 13 years old or older, or by using the Texas State Parks Pass).
 For information on typical equipment needed during a campout, please see our Camping page.